Could electromagnetism be envisaged as a form of gravity in a metric affine framework?: Closing remarks-Questions for further research

-Although the present work was not initially motivated by the perspective of classical gravito-electromagnetic unification, it has indeed contributed towards that direction (recall that we have shown that the symmetric part of the Ricci tensor satisfies Einstein's equations, whilst a component of its antisymmetric part obeys all of Maxwell equations).
-However, instead of a unification, our work basically points out an equivalence between the Maxwell field and a metric affine component of the gravitational field (i.e. homothetic or length curvature), analogous to mass-energy equivalence.
-If someone would like to place the present effort within the unified theories context, then it would belong somewhere between the lines of Weyl and Eddington-Einstein.
+Although the present work was initially motivated by the problem of classical gravito-electromagnetic unification, our study points out more a potential equivalence between the Maxwell field and a metric affine component of the gravitational field (i.e. homothetic or length curvature), analogous to mass-energy equivalence.
+Within the unified theories context, the present work moves between the lines of Weyl and Eddington-Einstein.
 It shares some similarities with both the aforementioned approaches but it essentially differs from both.
-In particular, envisaging electromagnetism as a component of metric-affine gravity, dates back to the efforts of Weyl, Eddington and Einstein~\cite{HG} (refer to the aforementioned review article for any information concerning past efforts and failures of unification).
-Despite that unifying theories are widely regarded by the modern scientific community as a vain dream (presumably because of a long history of failures), history of physics tends to favour an antidiametrically opposite point of view.
-Let us recall for instance, the many new paths opened through unification of electricity and magnetism, as well as of electromagnetic and weak interactions, in the distant and recent past.
+In fact, envisaging electromagnetism as a component of metric-affine gravity, dates back to the efforts of Weyl, Eddington and Einstein~\cite{HG},~\cite{LOR} (refer to the aforementioned reviews for any information concerning past efforts and failures of unification).